A writer I’ve worked with for several years reached out to me for advice for a critical topic of all writers I know: How to get paid to write.

 There are many paid writing residences associated with universities.

-For some of these, the writer in residence is expected to teach and participate in the academic community.
+For some of these, the writer in residence must teach and participate in the academic community.
 But every fellowship is different.

 The Nieman Fellowship at Harvard University is one of the most prestigious.
-They fund journalists in all areas of specialty (and their families) for two full semesters of study at Harvard.
+Nieman funds journalists in all areas of specialty for two semesters of study at Harvard.

 During their time at Harvard, Nieman Fellows attend seminars, shop talks, master classes and journalism conferences designed to strengthen their professional skills and leadership capabilities, thereby helping to fortify the news industry itself.
 With the knowledge they gain on campus and the relationships they build, fellows often return to work as journalism entrepreneurs, industry innovators and top managers in their newsrooms.

-Cornell University has an artist in residence program through the German Department that is open to writers.
+Cornell University has an artist in residence program.
+This is through the German Department and open to writers.

-Brown University offers 10-month paid fellowships to international writers via their Intl.
-Writer’s Project.
+Brown University offers 10-month paid fellowships to international writers via the International Writer’s Project.
 These fellowships cover the cost of relocation and expenses.
-They’re intended for writers whose freedom of speech and expression are being compromised in their country of origin.
+They’re intended for writers in countries where the government compromises their freedom of speech and expression.

-The best way to get information about academic grants for writers and writer-in-residence programs is to DuckDuckGo the universities that interest you, along with the words “writing grants” or “grants for writers” or “writer-in-residence.”
+The best way to get information about academic grants for writers is to DuckDuckGo universities that interest you, along with the words “writing grants” or “grants for writers” or “writer-in-residence.”

-A plethora of riches will ensue, and then you just have to figure out which grants you’re eligible for and when the deadlines are.
+You’ll get a plethora of hits.
+Then you just have to figure out which grants you’re eligible for, and when the deadlines are.

 Grants for investigative journalism

-If you’re specifically doing investigative journalism, or there is an investigative component to your writing, there are several excellent funding sources you can tap into so you can get paid to write and report your story.
+Moreover, if you’re specifically doing investigative journalism, or there’s an investigative component to your writing, you can tap into several excellent funding sources that will pay you to write and report your story.

 The Fund for Investigative Journalism (FIJ) is the place to begin.
 They have been funding investigative journalism for 50 years and have given over $4 million in grants to investigative journalists.